ddubrava/angular-yandex-maps/libs/docsifier/assets/faq.md

 ## Components events

 The Yandex.Maps components implement all the events for their respective classes from the Yandex.Maps JavaScript API through outputs.
+All these events run in an Angular zone.
 For example, to add the listener on the `balloonclose` event from [Map class](https://yandex.ru/dev/maps/jsapi/doc/2.1/ref/reference/Map.html#Map__events-summary).

 ```html